 At the end of the Cold War, in 1989, there were over 400 nuclear-powered submarines operational or being built.
 At least 300 of these submarines have now been scrapped and some on order cancelled, due to weapons reduction programmes*.
 Russia and the USA had over 100 each in service, with the UK and France less than 20 each and China six.
 The total today is understood to be about 120, including new ones commissioned.
 Most or all are fuelled by high-enriched uranium (HEU).

 India launched its first nuclear submarine in 2009, the 6000 dwt Arihant SSBN, with a single 85 MW PWR fuelled by HEU (critical in August 2013) driving a 70 MW steam turbine.
-It is reported to have cost US$ 2.9 billion and is expected to be commissioned in 2016.
-The INS Aridaman SSBN is under construction at the Ship Building Centre in Visakhapatnam, and was due to be launched in 2015.
-Another six SSBN twice the size of Arihant class and six nuclear SSNs powered by a new reactor being developed by BARC are planned, the latter being approved by government in February 2015.
-They will be similar size to Arihant class SSBN.
+It is reported to have cost US$ 2.9 billion and was to be commissioned in 2016.
+The second and slightly larger Arihant-class SSBN, the INS Aridaman is being built at the Ship Building Centre in Visakhapatnam, and was due to be launched in 2018 and commissioned by 2022.
+It will have a more powerful reactor.
+Another three Arihant-class vessels launched by 2023 and then six SSBN twice the size of Arihant-class and six nuclear SSNs are planned, the latter being approved by the government in February 2015.
+The SSNs will be a similar size to Arihant-class SSBN and powered by a new reactor being developed by BARC.
 India is also leasing an almost-new 7900 dwt (12,770 tonne submerged) Russian Akula-II class nuclear attack submarine for ten years from 2010, at a cost of US$ 650 million: the INS Chakra, formerly Nerpa.
-It has a single 190 MWt VM-5/ OK-659B PWR driving a 32 MW steam turbine and two 2 MWe turbogenerators.
+It has a single 190 MWt VM-5/OK-659B (or OK-650B) PWR driving a 32 MW steam turbine and two 2 MWe turbogenerators.

 The USA has the main navy with nuclear-powered aircraft carriers, while both it and Russia have had nuclear-powered cruisers (USA: 9, Russia 4).
 The USA had built 219 nuclear-powered vessels to mid 2010, and then had five submarines and an aircraft carrier under construction.
 All US aircraft carriers and submarines are nuclear-powered.
 (The UK’s new large aircraft carriers are powered by two 36 MW gas turbines driving electric motors.)